LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

 Prolog compiler supports cross-referencing tools, you may use them to help you make sure that all calls to predicates on other source files/objects are listed in the :ref:`directives_uses_2` directives.
-The Logtalk ``wrapper`` tool can also help in detecting cross predicate calls.
+The Logtalk ``wrapper`` tool can also help in detecting cross-predicate calls.
 Compiling the resulting objects with the Logtalk :ref:`unknown_predicates <flag_unknown_predicates>` and :ref:`portability <flag_portability>` flags set to ``warning`` will